 A small river vessel of only 112 passengers and sister to

-the Viking Schumann, the Viking Fontane has been designed to fit the shallow
+the Viking Fontane, the Viking Schumann has been designed to fit the shallow

 Elbe River, with an 80cm draft and pump jets that minimise impact with the

-board that travellers can go to for their dining.
-The primary area is the
+can go to for their dining.
+The primary area is the Restaurant.
+The casual

-Restaurant.
-The casual elegance of the Restaurant is a defining point of Viking’s
+elegance of the Restaurant is a defining point of Viking’s river cruises,

-river cruises, providing outstanding views of the scenery with its panoramic
+providing outstanding views of the scenery with its panoramic windows and

-You can also head to the Observation Lounge, a place of relaxation where passengers gather on the classy evenings for fine wine and
+place for passengers to gather on the classy evenings for fine wine and

 The Viking ships are designed more for the culturally